-Popeye Village, also known as Sweethaven Village, is situated in Anchor Bay, Mellieha.
+Popeye Village, also known as Sweethaven Village is situated in Anchor Bay, Mellieha.

 The Rough House is the building known as the ‘Cafe’ in the film.
-Inside the house, there are television screens which play the movie ‘Popeye.’
+Inside the house, there are television screens that play the movie ‘Popeye.’
 Also, information about the construction of the village is constantly shown in the cinema in a fifteen-minute documentary.

 Visitors also come to the village to meet world famous cartoon figures.
 Characters from the show, such as Popeye, Olive Oyl, Bluto, and Wimpy are constantly walking around the village.
-Throughout the years, many shows are held in the village, but the most unique event is the Wedding of Popeye and Olive.
+Throughout the years, many shows are held in the village, but the most special event is the Wedding of Popeye and Olive.

 Among the exhibitions in the Popeye’s comic museum, there are more than 200 vintage comics, as well as the original Popeye cartoons from the 60’s, 70’s and 80’s.
 When the weather is good, visitors enjoy 20-minute boat rides around the bay in an old-styled vessel.